 Generally speaking, first-party cookies are useful, while third-party cookies raise numerous privacy concerns.
 Fortunately, third-party cookies are easy to isolate.
 Most of the following solutions will focus on how to avoid or block third-party cookies.

-Ways to block online tracking
+Eight ways to block online tracking

 One of the simplest things you can do to block third-party cookies is download an anti-tracking browser extension.
 The Electronic Frontier Foundation’s Privacy Badger uses algorithms to learn which third-party requests to block while Disconnect uses user-generated lists.
 Ghostery allows users to choose whether or not to grant permission to third-party trackers.
 All three of these browser add-ons are available for Chrome and Firefox.